 1. Know what a frugivorous diet is

 The main reason a frugivore diet can fail is the lack of information on – and misunderstanding about – what a frugivore diet actually is.
 The frugivorous diet is the human species-appropriate diet.
-In nature, it is highly instinctual what animals identify and choose as suitable foods for them.
-Visual appearance, pleasant smell, taste, and texture are all important cues in foraging.
+In nature, it is highly instinctual what animals identify and choose as suitable foods for them, using chemoreception and visual appearance: appealing look, pleasant smell, taste, and texture are all important cues in foraging and diet.

 What would you eat in nature?

 Chimpanzees, our closest relatives, are highly attracted to ripe fruits.
-And I argue that most humans would choose fruits over other foods in the wild, too (remember, everything is raw and unseasoned).
-However, because we humans are not living in our original, natural habitat and have far deviated from our natural foraging behavior, there is much that we have to learn by observing the diet of closely related species diet in the wild.
+And, I argue, that most humans would choose fruits over other foods in the wild, too (raw and unseasoned).
+However, because, we humans are not living in our natural habitat and have far deviated from our natural foraging behavior, there is much that we have to learn by observing the diet of closely related species diet in the wild.

-Chimpanzees are frugivorous omnivores and preferably forage (tropical) fruits, as well as nuts, greens, tubers, insects, and sometimes meat.
+Chimpanzees are frugivorous omnivores and preferably forage (tropical) fruits, as well as nuts, greens, tubers, insects, and occasionally meat (although not all individuals eat meat, which seems to be more of a male social behavior rather than a nutritional requirement).

 They also have extended periods of eating fruit only.
 Depending on seasonal availability, they can go weeks eating the same fruit.
 Figs are one of their staple fruits.
 It’s not known entirely what foods in the wild are fallback foods in times of limited access to preferred foods.